QuentinRa/oneaudit/README.md

 #### 2.3 Compute Stats For Each Provider

+✍️ Goal: compute statistics to determine how well each API performed.

+✅ Supported APIs: N/A

 After download leaks for each user, you can compute statistics for each API provider.
 You can view the percentage of entries per categories and per provider, along with the percentage of exclusive results, if applicable.

 ```